The Cynthia and George Mitchell Foundation currently lends its voice to the ongoing dialogue and debate in six grantmaking programs:

 Cynthia and George Mitchell were very generous people who were deeply committed to supporting the people and organizations important to them.
 The Cynthia and George Mitchell Foundation is committed to carrying out the philanthropic legacy of both Cynthia and George—supporting the issues and organizations that reflect their values and vision.

 The foundation is undergoing a transition and is in the midst of a vigorous planning process that will span the next few years.
 During this transition, our Water, Clean Energy, Shale Sustainability, Sustainability Education, and Cook’s Branch Conservancy programs will continue to operate as they have for the past several years.
-However, beyond these already established programs, we do not anticipate creating new programs or funding additional program areas until 2019.
+The foundation is currently designing a Land Conservation program and a Galveston program, both of which will launch in the next few years.
+Beyond these programs, we do not anticipate creating new program areas in the foreseeable future.

-As part of this transition, the foundation Board of Directors and staff have launched a process to determine how the grantmaking programs might change and grow in the future.
-Although details of these programs are yet to be finalized, updated information about grantmaking priorities and how to apply for a grant are available on this website.
-Also, Frequently Asked Questions in regard to the foundation transition are available at Foundation FAQs.
+Updated information about grantmaking priorities and how to apply for a grant are available on this website.
+Also, Frequently Asked Questions regarding the foundation’s transition are available at Foundation FAQs.